psiie/youtube-dlp-subscriptions/README.md

   </body>
 </opml>
 ```

+## SyncThink
+Syncthing can be set up to sync from the downloads folder onto any other device (such as an android).
+Quiet useful for long trips without cellular internet (or a data plan).

 The ONLY factor that must change is the string of `CHANNEL_ID`. the text ANYTHING is only for self-comments (and is useful for maintaining a long list ;) ).